David Tune

-Life and career
+David John Tune (born 1954) is a retired senior Australian public servant.
+Between 2009 and 2014 he was Secretary of the Australian Government Department of Finance.
+From 2015 to mid-2021, he was chair of the federal government's Aged Care Sector Committee, and has been commissioned by the government to lead several independent reviews into the sector.
+He has also led other reviews, including reviews into parliamentary entitlements, the functioning of the National Archives of Australia, and the NDIS Act.
+As of January 2025 he is chair of the Independent Health and Aged Care Pricing Authority and of the Stretton Institute at the University of Adelaide.
+He was appointed Officer of the Order of Australia in 2015.

+Early life and education

+David John Tune was born in 1954.

+Career

 Tune joined the Australian Public Service in 1976.

 Between 1986 and 1988 he worked on a secondment in the British Cabinet Office.

 In August 2009, Tune was appointed Secretary of the Department of Finance and Deregulation.
-While Secretary of that Department in 2013, Tune was forced to sign off controversial tax-funded advertising intended to deter asylum seekers from making the journey to Australia by boat, during the care-taker period before an election.
+While secretary of that department in 2013, Tune was forced to sign off controversial tax-funded advertising intended to deter asylum seekers from making the journey to Australia by boat, during the care-taker period before an election.

 Tune announced his retirement from the public service in May 2014, with his last day as Finance Secretary announced for 27 June.
 Tune served 38 years in public service.
+On his announcement, Mathias Cormann, Minister for Finance in the Abbott government, thanked him for his service, saying that he had been "an outstanding public servant who has served governments of both political persuasions with great distinction".
+Penny Wong, leader of the Senate for the Labor Party, who had worked with him during her stint as finance minister, said "His sustained contribution to public policy making has been profound".

+Post-retirement work

+From early 2015 to July 2021, Tune was chair of the federal government's Aged Care Sector Committee, which provided advice to the government on aged care.

 In August 2015, Tune was appointed to co-chair a review into parliamentary entitlements, following intense scrutiny on the spending habits of politicians, and the resignation of Bronwyn Bishop as Speaker over her use of entitlements.
 In the review, Tune and his colleague John Conde proposed a new "principles-based" system and recommended the language of "entitlements" be renamed "work expenses".